lammps/lammps/doc/src/fix_brownian.rst

 Description
 """""""""""

-Perform Brownian Dynamics integration to update position, velocity, dipole orientation (for spheres) and quaternion orientation (for ellipsoids, with optional dipole update as well) in the group each timestep.
+Perform Brownian Dynamics time integration to update position, velocity, dipole orientation (for spheres) and quaternion orientation (for ellipsoids, with optional dipole update as well) of all particles in the fix group in each timestep.
 Brownian Dynamics uses Newton's laws of motion in the limit that inertial forces are negligible compared to viscous forces.
-The stochastic equation of motion for the centre of mass positions are
+The stochastic equation of motion for the center of mass positions is

 .. math::

    d\mathbf{r} = \mathbf{\gamma}_t^{-1}\mathbf{F}dt+\sqrt{2k_BT}\mathbf{\gamma}_t^{-1/2}d\mathbf{W}_t,

 in the lab-frame (i.e. :math:`\mathbf{\gamma}_t` is not diagonal, but only depends on orientation and so the noise is still additive).

-The rotational motion for the spherical and ellipsoidal particles is not as simple an expression, but is chosen to replicate the Boltzmann distribution for the case of conservative torques (see :ref:`(Ilie) <Ilie1>` or :ref:`(Delong) <Delong1>`).
+The rotational motion for the spherical and ellipsoidal particles is not as simple an expression, but is chosen to replicate the Boltzmann distribution for the case of conservative torques (see :ref:`(Ilie)
+<Ilie1>` or :ref:`(Delong) <Delong1>`).

 For the style *brownian*, only the positions of the particles are updated.
 This is therefore suitable for point particle simulations.

 For the style *brownian/sphere*, the positions of the particles are updated, and a dipole slaved to the spherical orientation is also updated.
-This style therefore requires the hybrid atom style :doc:`atom_style dipole <atom_style>` and :doc:`atom_style sphere <atom_style>`.
+This style therefore requires the hybrid atom style :doc:`atom_style dipole <atom_style>` and :doc:`atom_style sphere
+<atom_style>`.

-For the style *brownian/asphere*, the centre of mass positions and the quaternions of ellipsoidal particles are updated.
-This fix style is suitable for equations of motion where the rotational and translational friction tensors are diagonalisable in a certain (body) reference frame.
+For the style *brownian/asphere*, the center of mass positions and the quaternions of ellipsoidal particles are updated.
+This fix style is suitable for equations of motion where the rotational and translational friction tensors can be diagonalized in a certain (body) reference frame.

 ---------

 .. note::

    This integrator does not by default assume a relationship between the rotational and translational friction tensors, though such a relationship should exist in the case of no-slip boundary conditions between the particles and